 High capacity flash systems promise to reduce the cost of the all-flash data center while making the aspiration more realistic.
 IT planners are going to need to take steps to make sure that both the internal and the external network do not bottleneck performance as these high capacity drives become more prevalent.

 The network is just one area of concern that IT planners need to recognize.
 In addition, they need to worry about fault domains and how to not buy so much flash capacity that half of their investment is idle.
-In our upcoming webinar, “All-Flash in 2018 – What You Need to Know”, Storage Switzerland and Tegile Systems will discuss how to plan your 2018 flash deployments.
+In our on demand webinar, “All-Flash in 2018 – What You Need to Know”, Storage Switzerland and Tegile Systems discuss how to plan your 2018 flash deployments.

 Attendees will learn: